-You can book up to 2 days before (Florence local time) if there are still places available.
+You can book up until the same day (11:00 AM local time) if there are still places available.

 Once your booking has been confirmed, you will receive an email containing your booking voucher.
 Please print it out or download on your smartphone/tablet to show on the day of the activity.